SDU-eScience/UCloud/provider-integration/wiki/Data Transfer Between Providers/DesignDocument.md

 9. __The providers exchange data in a protocol specific way.__

+## Security considerations

+- Talk about sensitivity of parameters
+- Talk about how UCloud/Core should not know all of the parameters
+- A potential solution to this would be to use asymmetric encryption
+  - The client can submit the public key
+  - The provider(s) can encrypt sensitive information with the public key
+  - UCloud/Core will not be able to use the sensitive data
+  - The client will be able to use the sensitive data
+- This can be used for transferring one-time use keys (or similar) which might be useful for transfers in many protocols

 ## Exploring mechanisms for file transfers

 Based on the needs of the current partners in the HALRIC project, we have come up with a list of potential technologies